Balázs Farkas-Jenser: Personal life

 Balázs was born on 30 May 1990 in Budapest.
 He attended Németvölgyi Primary School and studied at Magyar-British International School (MBIS) from 1997 to 2000.
 During this time, he studied the piano for four years.
 After four years of learning in MBIS, he returned to Hungarian education.
 He discontinued his learning of the piano and started learning clarinet on the advice of and under the guidance of Imre Benke.

 In 2001, he watched the film Blues Brothers 2000, which later affected his musical tastes and style.
 His influences included Eric Clapton, B. B. King, and Aretha Franklin.
 He attended Baár-Madas Reformed Highschool.
 In 2006, he got his first guitar, which turned out to be also a turning point in his life.
 A year later he received his first electric guitar, he became acquainted by the works of Stevie Ray Vaughan.
 His love for blues music continued to grow.
 He then began playing the guitar professionally with Eduárd Palatin and Elek Lakatos as mentors.

 In December 2009, Balázs was playing with various amateur bands covering Blues and Rock songs, primarily singing.
 Not sufficiently proficient on the guitar at the time, he continued practicing in private.
 He spent the 2007/2008 academic year as a private student in high school.
 He went on to study at the Cistercian High School in St. Emeric and spent the 2008/2009 Baccalaureate school year carrying out studies at Törökbálint Martin Valentine Elementary School.
-He studied Jass Singing in Kobanyai Zenei Studio from 2007 to 2009 while being a homeschooled pupil in his Yr 10-11-12 school years.
+He studied Jazz vocal studies in Kobanyai Zenei Studio from 2006 to 2009 while being a private pupil in his final two high school years.